outscale/terraform-provider-outscale/website/docs/r/net_attributes.html.markdown

 * `ip_range` - The IP range for the Net, in CIDR notation (for example, 10.0.0.0/16).
 * `net_id` - The ID of the Net.
 * `state` - The state of the Net (`pending` | `available`).
+* `tags` - One or more tags associated with the Net.
+  * `key` - The key of the tag, with a minimum of 1 character.
+  * `value` - The value of the tag, between 0 and 255 characters.
 * `tenancy` - The VM tenancy in a Net (`default` | `dedicated`).

 ## Import